 Best for: Moms-to-be that are feeling hopelessly style-less now that they're pregnant.

-Cost: $20 styling fee per delivery, then pay only for what you keep.
-Pieces are around $55 each on average.
+Cost: $20 styling fee per delivery, which is credited toward items you purchase, and then pay only for what you keep.

-What you get: From one to seven garments at a time.
+What you get: Four pieces at a time.

 La Belle Bump

-Clients get higher-end clothes that they actually like (yay!) but without the investment of buying.
+Clients get higher-end clothes that they actually like (yay!) without the investment of buying.
 Popular items include all kinds of cute dresses, like the one pictured above.
-Customers also like getting stylish outfits that aren’t the “cookie cutter” looks that you see everywhere else.
-Average retail cost of these items is $100-150, so you get value over buying.
+Customers also like getting stylish outfits that aren’t the “cookie-cutter” looks you see everywhere else.
+The service also provides nursing-friendly outfits and special-occasion rentals.

-What you get: 3 or 5 maternity items at a time.
+What you get: 3 or 5 maternity pieces at a time.

 How it works: Fill out a style questionnaire, and get items delivered to you.
 When you send something back (because you don’t like it, or you’re just ready for something new), you’ll get the same number of new items.
 Clothes available in maternity 0-14.

-Best for: Formal wear, working women, stylish mamas, unique dresses.
+Best for: Formal wear, working women, stylish mamas seeking unique dresses.

 Mine for Nine